 - Voice therapy - exercises with the help of a speech therapist may be of benefit in some cases.
 This modifies voice use to reduce trauma to the larynx.

 - Treat the underlying condition where possible - eg, GORD may need appropriate lifestyle advice and a trial of proton pump inhibitors.
 (There should be an awareness that a significant number do not respond and of the side-effects and risks of long-term treatment.)
-Laparoscopic reflux surgery (laparoscopic fundoplication) may have a role.
-The best way to diagnose and treat reflux disease in this situation remains unclear.
+Nissen fundoplication can also be advocated to reduce symptoms if conservative measures fail.

 - Acute laryngitis - complications are rare, as the disease is usually self-limiting.
 Damage to the vocal cords is possible in patients who try to overcompensate for the dysphonia.

 - Chronic laryngitis - the main complications are voice loss, obstruction of the airways and chronic cough.
 Laryngeal stenosis may develop occasionally.
 Rarely, in severe infections such as those with herpes viruses, laryngeal erosion and necrosis may occur.

 In acute laryngitis, the prognosis is usually excellent.
 With chronic laryngitis the prognosis depends on the underlying condition.

 There are no particular preventative measures for acute laryngitis, although avoidance of irritant factors such as cigarette smoke may be helpful.
 In chronic laryngitis: